Publications

 Pre-Prints

 Tim Dunn, Justin M. Zook, James M. Holt, Satish Narayanasamy, "Jointly benchmarking small and structural variant calls with vcfdist".
-In Submission: Nature Methods, 2024.
+In Submission: Genome Biology, 2024.

 PDF Code